Precision DIS thrust predictions for HERA and EIC: Nonsingular distribution

 \section{Nonsingular distribution}

-The singular contributions discussed in the previous section provide a reliable description of dijet-like events, where $\tau_1^b$ lies in the intermediate region, $\Lambda_\textrm{QCD}/Q \ll \tau_1^b \ll 1$.
-However, for $\tau_1^b \sim \mathcal{O}(1)$, event topologies are dominated by three-jet and multi-jet configurations, requiring a more comprehensive description.
-In this region, we estimate the nonsingular contributions using fixed-order cross sections computed up to NLO [$\mathcal{O}(\alpha_s^2)$] accuracy.
+The singular contributions discussed in the previous section constitute the dominant contributions to the description of dijet-like events, where $\tau_1^b$ lies in the tail region, $\Lambda_\textrm{QCD}/Q \ll \tau_1^b \ll 1$.
+There are further contributions multiplied by additional powers of $\tau_1^b$, which are power corrections when $\tau_1^b\ll 1$, but are the same size as the dijet contributions when $\tau_1^b\sim 1$.
+We call these additional terms ``nonsingular''.
+We determine these nonsingular contributions using fixed-order cross sections computed up to NLO [$\mathcal{O}(\alpha_s^2)$] accuracy.
 By combining the singular contribution derived in the previous section with the nonsingular contribution discussed here, as introduced in \eq{sing-plug-ns}, we obtain the complete N$^3$LL + NLO [$\mathcal{O}(\alpha_s^2)$] prediction, accurate across the full $\tau_1^b$ range.